 Folsom Lake State Recreation Area (SRA)

-Folsom Lake SRA includes over 100 miles of trails (paved and non-paved) for hiking, biking, running, and equestrian activities.
-In addition to the trails, bicyclists and hikers can enjoy the 33-mile Jedediah Smith Memorial Trail along the American River Parkway, connecting Beal’s Point at Folsom Lake with Discovery Park (the confluence of the American and Sacramento Rivers) near Old Sacramento.
-The City of Folsom is also a trail lover’s paradise with more than 45 miles of paved multi-use trails, many in natural settings of native oak woodlands.
+Folsom Lake SRA includes over 100 miles of trails for hiking, biking, running, and equestrian activities.
+In addition to the trails, bicyclists and hikers can enjoy parts or all of the 33-mile Jedediah Smith Memorial Trail along the American River Parkway, spanning from Beal’s Point at Folsom Lake to Discovery Park near Old Sacramento (the confluence of the American and Sacramento Rivers).
+The City of Folsom is also a trail lover’s paradise with more than 50 miles of trails, many in natural settings of native oak woodlands.

-Recreational resources at Folsom Lake SRA also include camping, picnicking, swimming, and water recreation.
+Recreational resources at the park also include camping, picnicking, swimming, and water recreation.